ka-chang/ka-chang.github.io/portfolio.md

 The following Portfolio page includes original work that I am either leading or individually responsible for.
 Co-authored and contracted projects are not included, and are instead detailed under <a href="https://ka-chang.github.io/writing">Writing</a> and the <a href="https://ka-chang.github.io/cv">Presentation Section</a> of my CV.

-### Software
+### Open Source Software
 ### <img src="https://github.com/ka-chang/StateLegiscraper/raw/main/doc/images/statelegiscraper_logo.png">StateLegiscraper

-<a href="https://github.com/ka-chang/StateLegiscraper" target=_blank>StateLegiscraper</a> is an open-source Python library that scrapes standing committee hearing data from state legislature websites and processes the data to use with popular Python NLP packages such as nltk and spaCy.
+<a href="https://github.com/ka-chang/StateLegiscraper" target=_blank>StateLegiscraper</a> is a Python library that scrapes standing committee hearing data from state legislature websites and processes the data to use with popular Python NLP packages such as nltk and spaCy.

 <details>
 <summary>Click for more details</summary>